For families of nonspeaking children

 Why This Directory Matters

-Finding an RPM provider shouldn't require months of digging through old blog posts and Facebook groups.
+Finding a spelling-based communication provider shouldn't require months of digging through old blog posts and Facebook groups.

 Hard to Find

-Certified RPM providers are scattered across the country with no central, up-to-date directory.
+Certified spelling-based communication providers are scattered across the country with no central, up-to-date directory.
 Until now.

 Time-Sensitive